jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

 - [Demonstration_Of_Appium_Desktop_Code_Generator_Robot_Framework_Example.mp4](https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/blob/master/Workshop-Presentations-And-Videos/Demonstration_Of_Appium_Desktop_Code_Generator_Robot_Framework_Example.mp4)
 - [Demonstration_Of_Charles_Proxy_With_Appium_Desktop_SBTM_Robot_Framework.mp4](https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/blob/master/Workshop-Presentations-And-Videos/Demonstration_Of_Charles_Proxy_With_Appium_Desktop_SBTM_Robot_Framework.mp4)

-This presentation is based on a workshop that was done at RoboCon 2019 in Finland.
+This "Test tool strategies for lone testers" presentation is based on a workshop that was done at RoboCon 2019 in Finland.
 More information can be found in the following.
 - https://robocon.io/#workshops
 - https://github.com/jg8481/Robot-Framework-Lone-Tester-Strategies-RoboCon-2019